- Averaging out 96 cows per farm, Canadian dairy farms might be smaller than you think

 These dairy products are produced with the milk from a farm near you—anywhere across the country.
 Whether or not you’ve taken the time to picture what a dairy farm looks like, there’s a chance you may be in for a bit of a surprise.

 Dairy farms: small, medium or big?

 Canadian farms come in all shapes and sizes!
 Some small farms have 30 cows.
 And there are a handful that have close to 1000 cows.
 But what is a typical farm?
-For Canadian dairy farms, the average is 97 milking cows.
-Eastern Canada tends to have an average number that is lower (average of 70 cows per farm in Quebec), while Western provinces tend to have more cows per farms (just over 100 cows per farm).
-All farms—regardless of size, are subject to the same high standards and practices in terms of animal husbandry rights and the purity of milk produced.
+For Canadian dairy farms, the average is 96 milking cows.
+Eastern Canada tends to have an average number that is lower (average of 75 to 95 cows per farm in Quebec and Ontario), while Western provinces tend to have an average number of 130 to 175 milking cows per farm.
+All farms—regardless of size, are subject to the same high standards and practices in terms of animal care, animal health, environmental sustainability and the purity of milk produced.

 Statistics Canada reports that 98% of these farms are family-owned and operated.
 There’s a sense of community fostered in this industry.
 And the strong connections our farmers have to their profession comes through in the quality of the milk they produce.
 Big, medium or small, these farms produce some of the highest quality milk in the world.